DocTAG/doctag-core/README.md

 Once you tested DocTAG you can create a new configuration so to start annotating the documents you upload.
 Open the sidebar and click on *Configure*.
 You are provided with a guide that shows how to format your files.
 In the folder *Examples files*  of the project you can find some examples of how to format each required file.
 ![config](./images/screen/config.png)

+Once you have uploaded all the required files, click on *Check* to check that the files are well formed.
+Under each file a message will appear:
+- If the message is green the file can be uploaded without errors.
+- if the message is yellow the file can be uploaded but there are some inconnsistencies in the provided data that will be ignored (i.e. -- some data may be duplicated)
+- If the message is red the file can not be uploaded: in this case the message tells you what went wrong so to change the file and upload it again.

+Once that the message is green or yellow you can configure DocTAG with your data clicking on *Configure*.
 ### Basic information
 If it is the first time you configure DocTAG, you are asked to provide your username and a password.
 Once the configuration is completed those will be your new credentials which overwrite the *Test* account.
 You will be the *Admin* of DocTAG: the only one who can change configuration, delete one or more reports from the collection, add more data and so on.